Sanlam in talks for another stake in Malawi's NICO Holdings

-JOHANNESBURG (Reuters) - South African life insurer Sanlam (SLMJ.J) said on Friday it is in talks to acquire 49 percent of the general insurance business of Malawi’s NICO Holdings NICO.MV in four African countries for an undisclosed amount.
+JOHANNESBURG, Oct 11 (Reuters) - South African life insurer Sanlam said on Friday it is in talks to acquire 49 percent of the general insurance business of Malawi’s NICO Holdings in four African countries for an undisclosed amount.

 Sanlam, which already owns 49 percent of NICO’s life insurance business in Malawi, said in a statement it was in talks to take a similar stake in NICO’s general insurance operations in Malawi, Tanzania, Uganda and Zambia.